Connect with cousins and keep up on events in our Facebook Group

 We are so happy you have come to visit our site.
-We are the descendents of John and Betty More who immigrated from Rothiemurchus, Scotland, in 1772 to Delaware County, New York.
+We are the descendents of John and Betty More who immigrated from Rothiemurchus, Scotland, in 1772.
+They made their way to Delaware County, New York in 1773 by boat and horse from New York City.
 Their legacy includes the formation of this nation, the settling of new lands, innovation, faith, family and community.

 John and Betty’s Story